PART 5301 -

-(b) Military personnel in AFSC 64PX, 6C0X1, and civilians in the GS-1102 occupational series who occupy a manning authorization listed under these specialty codes/series and who possess a baccalaureate degree from an accredited educational institution and 24 semester hours from an accredited institution of higher education in any of the business disciplines, at least 2 years’ experience in a contracting position, and Level I APDP certification in contracting may only be selected for limited warrants for amounts less than $5M and only if they meet the requirements of this section and MP5301.603.
+(b) Military personnel in AFSC 64PX, 6C0X1, and civilians in the GS-1102 occupational series who occupy a manning authorization listed under these specialty codes/series and who possess a baccalaureate degree from an accredited educational institution and 24 semester credit hours from an accredited institution of higher education in any of the business disciplines, at least 2 years’ experience in a contracting position, and Level I APDP certification in contracting may only be selected for limited warrants for amounts less than $5M and only if they meet the requirements of this section and MP5301.603.
 Those contracting personnel who do not possess a Level I APDP certification in contracting (including Purchasing Agents in the GS-1105 series) may, with at least one year of contracting experience, be selected for limited warrants for amounts less than or equal to the SAT.

 (c) Local National (LN) Warrants.
 LNs in an equivalent occupational series to GS-1102 may be selected for a contracting officer appointment in accordance with this section and MP5301.603:

 (1) An LN candidate for warrant above the SAT must meet the following minimum functional training, work experience, and formal education requirements:

 a.
 Complete all contracting courses as required for a member of the AT&L Workforce for APDP certification in contracting required for the warrant amount, however, possession of an APDP certificate is not required;

 b.
 Have at least two years of contracting experience; and,